samplerepo-alt/Coursera-Coupon/README.md

 ✅ Flexible, on-demand learning on your schedule

-If you're looking to upskill affordably, these discounts deliver real career value.
+If you're looking to upskill affordably, these Coursera discounts deliver real career value.

 ## What If the Coursera Coupon Code Expires?